What is win386.swp?

 Windows swap file is created by Windows and if it happens to be removed, Windows should recreate the file unless it's disabled.

 When storing the Win386.swp file on a removable media device and attempting to eject the storage medium from that device errors occur or the computer freezes

 Windows needs to access Win386.swp for many crucial system tasks, so the device containing this file should not be removed or ejected.
 Doing so will result in system errors until the disk is re-inserted.

 When booting from a removable media the performance tab may show that the computer is running in MS-DOS compatibility mode

 Change the location of the win386.swp file to a non-removable media.

-While it is not impossible for a virus to be within the Win386.swp file it is very unlikely that you have a virus on the computer.
+While it is not impossible for a virus to be in the Win386.swp file, it is very unlikely that you have a virus on the computer.

 There are several users or so-called hackers who claim that they have infected your computer with the Win386.swp virus.
-This file is not a virus but to some users it may appear to be a virus as the file grows very large in size as well as well re-appear after deleting the file.
+This file is not a virus, but to some users it may appear to be a virus as the file grows very large in size as well and re-appears after deleting the file.

 If someone claims to have sent you a virus through a chat channel, but you have not downloaded or accepted any files, they are probably trying to mislead or frighten you.

 To educate yourself more on the topic computer viruses, it is recommended you review our computer virus help section.